sqlfluff/sqlfluff/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

--- If this is a parsing or linting issue, please include a minimal SQL example which reproduces the issue, along with the `sqlfluff parse` output, `sqlfluff lint` output and `sqlfluff fix` output when relevant. --
+_If this is a parsing or linting issue, please include a minimal SQL example which reproduces the issue, along with the `sqlfluff parse` output, `sqlfluff lint` output and `sqlfluff fix` output when relevant._

 ## Expected Behaviour